 Since I was doing a distance Reiki session instead of an in-person one, I wondered how effective that would be and what the differences were.
 We would be doing it over the phone, which I was wary about.
 How would In feel my energy if I was in Los Angeles and she was in San Francisco?
 I had my doubts, that's for sure.

 "While many people prefer an in-person session, a distance session is able to provide the same benefits to those who may not have a Reiki practice in their area," In told me.
 "When carried out correctly by an experienced practitioner, it can provide a sense of hope and a better understanding of the effects of energy, even to those who are skeptical."

 With that all in mind, I was ready to prep and do my first session.

 I scheduled the treatment for midday on a Friday, and I made sure I could work from home that day so that I wouldn't be distracted in the office while talking on the phone.
 I was told that I would need to lie down during it, and if someone walked by and saw me lying down in a conference room, that would be awkward.

 In suggested I drink plenty of water before and after to help with energy flow.
-To be honest, I forgot about that part so I only had a few sips of water during the morning.
-She also had this piece of advice for me, "It's very important to keep an open mind in your first Reiki session as skepticism can hinder the effectiveness.
+To be honest, I forgot about that part, so I only had a few sips of water in the morning.
+She also had this piece of advice for me: "It's very important to keep an open mind in your first Reiki session, as skepticism can hinder the effectiveness.
 Remember that your practitioner is here to help you look introspectively and open doors for you in ways you have never imagined."

 During the Session